 Dr Angela Tait & Dr Ian Clegg are artists who have been working collaboratively on creative projects since 2010.
+Many of the exhibitions listed on the about page have been joint.

 Their practice was founded upon a fascination with combining their individual disciplines of sculpture, photography, illustration and photography.
 This has led to a collaborative approach to other projects including teaching and writing.
 Currently they exhibit throughout the UK and beyond.
 They also present workshops based around their specialisms.

 Angela is a sculptor and ceramicist who works in mediums from the traditional to the experimental.
 She lectures at the University of Salford and is currently practicing Fine Art from Ebor Studios in Littleborough.
 She is interested in the fundamental form of the vessel and the relationships between ceramics practice and the domestic.
+She holds a PhD in Art and Design from the University of Sunderland.
+Basically, she is good at everything and is splendid to work with.

 Northern Willow, ceramics and illustration